SchifferLab/ROBUST/README.md

 #### From the PLDB

 All transformers  can be incorporated into a PLDB pipeline.
-For details on our in-house analysis pipeline contact Florian Leidner.
+For details on our in-house analysis pipeline contact Judy Huang.

 ## Examples